 Solar Energy Production and Electric Vehicle Project

-Since January of 2019, we have produced enough solar energy to cancel out 2,613,000 vehicle miles traveled.
-9.2 million kWh of solar energy has an impact equivalent to the amount of carbon sequestered by 107,558 tree seedlings grown for 10 years.
+Since December 2012, we have produced over 12 million kWh of solar energy, enough to cancel out 6,000,000 vehicle miles traveled.
 Our very own Headquarters Building is the 3rd highest producer of solar energy on the road.
 The highest producing areas are the arrays at the 6th Pkwy./Stephen D. Hogan Pkwy. and Colfax Ave. ramps.

 Solar Project By the Numbers